ripple/opensource.ripple.com/docs/xls-75d-permission-delegation/reference/delegate-set.md

 For multi-signing a delegation transaction, which is sent by a delegated account, the multi signers must be the delegated account's signers instead of the delegating account's multi signers.

+### Limitations to Granular Permissions

+The set of permissions must be hard-coded.
+No custom configurations are allowed.
+For example, you cannot add permissions based on specific currencies.

+In addition, each permission needs to be implemented on its own in the source code.
+Adding a new permission requires an amendment.

 ## Failure Conditions

 The `DelegateSet` transaction fails if: